Private release candidate · Enterprise AI Gateway & Control Plane

 One AI workspace.
 No provider decisions for employees.

-Employees use company-published profiles such as Automatic, Private, Fast, Coding, or Finance.
+In approved evaluations, employees can use company-published profiles such as Automatic, Private, Fast, Coding, or Finance.
 Tensor Cortex applies company policy in the background and shows a clear security classification on every response.

 • OIDC single sign-onTeams and roles follow corporate identity.